Nolanrulesroblox/Ubuntu-for-windows-WO/README.md

 # Ubuntu for windows
- Simple file to open MS store and Windows Programs and features
+ Simple Command promt script to open MS store and Windows Programs and features